 A police officer may arrest without a warrant anyone whom he/she observes to violate the provisions of this By-Law.
 Whoever violates the provisions of this By-law may be fined \$150 for a first offense and thereafter \$300 for a second and each subsequent offense.

 7.5.
-POSSESSION OF ALCOHOL BY PERSONS UNDER THE AGE OF 21 YEARS
+POSSESSION OF ALCOHOL BY PERSONS UNDER THE AGE OF 21 YEARS carries on his person alcohol or alcoholic beverages in the course of his employment.

 7.5.1 Prohibited Conduct